The Benson Family Funds PLU’s Program in Business and Economic History

 Benson Family Chair in Business and Economic History

 Michael J. Halvorson is the current holder of the Benson Family Chair in Business and Economic History.
 Professor Halvorson joined the History department in 2003 and was appointed Benson Chair in 2016.
 He was named director of PLU’s Innovation Studies program in 2017.
-Halvorson’s research interests include American business history and the history of computing technology.
-He has also published several books and articles on the history of early modern Europe, as well as books on Microsoft Windows programming and Microsoft programming languages.
-He graduated from Pacific Lutheran University in 1985 with a bachelor’s degree in Computer Science, and was employed by Microsoft Corporation from 1985 to 1993.
+Halvorson’s research interests include American business history, the history of computing, and the creative use of technology in the social impact sector.
+He has published books and articles on the history of Microsoft Corporation, the PC Revolution, software development systems, and business software.
+He has also written widely about the history of early modern Europe, including the Renaissance and Reformation movements.
+Halvorson graduated from PLU in 1985 with a bachelor’s degree in Computer Science, and was employed by Microsoft from 1985 to 1993.
 He received M.A. and Ph.D. degrees in History from the University of Washington in 1996 and 2001.

 E. Wayne Carp, faculty emeritus, was the first Benson Family Chair in Business and Economic History, serving from 2004 to 2016.
 Professor Carp, an internationally recognized scholar on the history of adoption, received his Ph.D. from the University of California, Berkeley in 1981, and taught in the PLU History Department for 30 years.